 Temperature variations alter the isometric twitch responses in functionally different slow and fast types of mammalian skeletal muscle fibers (Close and Hoh 1968, Bennett 1984, Buller et al. 1984, Ranatunga 1984, Asmussen and Gaunitz 1989, Ranatunga and Wylie 1989).
-In muscles mainly composed of slow-twitch type I fibers (Asmussen and Soukup 1991, Soukup et al. 2002a,b, Vadászová et al. 2002), a decrease in muscle temperature reduces twitch tension (cold depression), whereas in muscles containing a majority of fast-twitch (type IIA, IIX/D or IIB) fibers, the twitch tension is enhanced (cold potentiation).
-The temperature response can thus be used to classify a given muscle (Asmussen and Gaunitz 1989).
-The maximum tetanic force, on the other hand, progressively diminishes with decreasing temperature in all muscles regardless of their fiber type composition (Rall and Woledge 1990).

-The mechanical properties of a muscle can also be altered by some chemical agents, including lyotropic (swelling) anions ( $Cl^-$ , $Br^-$ , $NO_3^-$ , and $I^-$ ), which belong to the most important ones.
-It has been accepted that these anions with a low free energy of hydration are able to act on ionic channels (Klemm et al. 1998, Gong et al. 2002).
-The high permeability of muscle plasmatic membrane to chloride thus contributes to membrane potential stability, however, anion channels are generally considered to be more permeable for $I^-$ , $NO_3^-$ and $Br^-$ than for $CI^-$ anions.
+In muscles mainly composed of slow-twitch type I fibers (Asmussen and Soukup 1991, Soukup et al. 2002a,b, Vadászová et al. 2002), a decrease in muscle temperature reduces twitch tension (cold depression), whereas in muscles containing a majority of fast-twitch to act on ionic channels (Klemm et al. 1998, Gong et al. 2002).
+The high permeability of muscle plasmatic membrane to chloride thus contributes to membrane potential stability, however, anion channels are generally considered to be more permeable for I, NO3 and Br than for Cl- anions.
 It was found that in amphibian muscle fibers, these anions prolong the action potential, increase the duration of the active state and enhance twitch tension according to their lyotropic order (Ritchie 1954, Kahn and Sandow 1950, 1955).
-However, all these studies were performed at low temperatures (0 °C - 25 °C) and no detailed study was carried out in mammalian muscles.
+However, all these studies were performed at low temperatures (0 $^{\circ}$ C - 25 °C) and no detailed study was carried out in mammalian muscles.